smit343/Infrastructure-Provisioning-Automation-/README.md

 # Project 7 -  Infrastructure Provisioning Automation with Ansible and Terraform

 This project deploys AWS infrastructure using infrastructure provisioning automation tools (Infrastructure as Code).
 There are three sets of infrastructure components that will be deployed on AWS:
-- EC2 servers to host a web app architecture with API and Database (using Ansible);
-- EC2 instance hosting a Jenkins server (using Ansible);
-- Functional AWS EKS cluster hosting a web app with API and Database (using Terraform).
+- AWS VPC network.;

+- Database server.
+Create and launch an EC2 instance - e.g. Ubuntu 22.04 - into the private subnet created earlier.
+Download and install a database server in the EC2 instance - e.g. MySQL, PostgreSQL or MongoDB.
+Start and enable the database server service and ensure the database ports - e.g. 3306, 5432, etc. - are open and able to receive connections.;

+- API server.
+Create and launch an EC2 instance - e.g. Ubuntu 22.04 - into the public subnet created earlier.
+Download and install packages for an API server.
+For example for a Python FastAPI API server:
+Python 3.10.
+fastapi python library.

-This repository is composed of the following YAML, Terraform, and Bash Script files:
+This repository is composed of the following files:
-- Part 1: infra.ansible.yaml, userdata.sh, userdata_app.sh.
+- infra.ansible.yaml, userdata.sh, userdata_app.sh.
-- Part 2: jenkins.ansible.yaml,jenkinsinfra.ansible.yaml.
-- Part 3: app-deployment.yaml, mongo-deployment.yaml, app-service.yaml, mongo-service.yaml, eks-cluster.tf, main.tf, outputs.tf, terraform.tf, variable.tf, vpc.tf.

-URL for the public GitHub repository: [https://github.com/caroldelwing/WCD-DevOps/tree/main/project_7]
+URL for the public GitHub repository: https://github.com/smit343/Infrastructure-Provisioning-Automation-

 ## Table of contents